IITreborII/AW-Firstbox/README.md

 - Theres no weapon order yet
 - Theres no round cap
-- Problem with getting secondary eqiupment from
+- Problem with getting dublicated secondary eqiupment from Box

 # How to change weapons inside of the Box